digital-futures-academy/airport-challenge/MYREADME.md

 ### Tests For User Story 1
 1. `airportPlanes` length increases to when `addPlane` is called with an instance of `plane` |DONE|
 2. Check that the `planeToLand`has the correct `flightNumber` |DONE|
-3. Edge case - check that the plane is not already in `airportPlanes`

 ---------------